 1. Sync the Entire Contents of Your QNAP to the Cloud

 The QNAP NAS has excellent fault-tolerance—it can continue operating even when individual drive units fail—but nothing in life is foolproof.
 It pays to be prepared in the event of a catastrophe.
-If you follow our 3-2-1 backup strategy, you know how important it is to make sure that you have a copy of your files in the cloud.
+Now that you know about the 3-2-1 backup strategy, you know how important it is to make sure that you have a copy of your files in the cloud.

 2. Sync Your Most Important Media Files

 Using your QNAP to store movies, music, and photos?
-You’ve invested untold amounts of time, money, and effort into collecting those media files, so make sure they’re safely and securely synced to the cloud with Hybrid Backup Sync and Backblaze B2.
+You’ve invested untold amounts of time, money, and effort into collecting those media files, so make sure they’re safely and securely synced to the cloud with Hybrid Backup Sync.

 3. Back Up Time Machine and Other Local Backups